AI4OPT/OPFGenerator/docs/src/opf/acp.md

 ## Mathematical Formulation

-The ACOPF model considered in OPFGenerator is presented below.
+The ACOPF model considered in PGLearn is presented below.

 ```math
 \begin{align}